Rightway Career Consultants

 Dunedin

-Dunedin, often called the “Learning Capital of New Zealand,” is known for the University of Otago, its beaches, and the only mainland Albatross colony.
+Dunedin, often called the “Learning Capital of New Zealand,” is known for the University of Otago, its beaches, and the only mainland albatross colony.
 Its Gothic-style architecture offers a unique European charm.

 Christchurch